SonderMindOrg/uvize.github.io/style-guide/theming.md

 2. `application-<org_canonical_name>-uvize.less`
 3. `swatches/<org_canonical_name>.less`

-Sheets 1. and 2. are neccesary because the `canonical_name` for the org is not currently available in the CSS, hence its hard coding into the file name.
+Sheets 1. and 2. are neccesary because the `canonical_name` for the org is not currently available in the CSS, hence it is hard coded into the file name.

 These sheets contain a minimum of code, they load the main less files along with the correct swatch, heres how they would look for an org with `wcu` as its `canonical_name`: